mlsecproject/combine/README.md

 - The `entity` field consists of a FQDN or IPv4 address (supported entities at the moment)
 - The `datatype` field consists of either `FQDN` or `IPv4`, classifying the type of the entity
 - The `direction` field will be either `inbound` or `outbound`
+- The `source` field contains the original URL.
 - The `notes` field should cover any extra tag info we may want to persist with the data
 - The `date` field will be in `YYYY-MM-DD` format.